dskinnion/vscode-settings/README.md

 ### Extensions:
 * Azure Repos:
-- Dependency for GitHub extensions.
+  * Dependency for GitHub extensions.
 * Better Comments:
+  * Color codes types of comments with symbols at the beginning of each.
+For example, there are:
+    * "*" for highlighting a comment (green)
+    * "!" for an alert (red)
+    * "?" for a question (blue)
+    * "TODO" for a to-do (orange)
+    * "//" for a strikethrough
+  * You can also customize your own.
 * GitHub Copilot
 * GitHub Copilot Chat
 * GitHub Pull Requets and Issues